spencertipping/ni/doc/ni_by_example_3.md

 (END)
 ```

-Using the begin block, `*v` will be computed just once.
+However useful to exemplify the concept of a begin block, it turns out that all of the previous definitions are not practical.
 Outside of variable assignment, `sub` is a `BEGIN`-level construct, so the code is much more simply written as:

 ```
 $ ni n3p'sub v {$_[0] x 4} &v(a)'